ndinata/react-native-template-opinionated/README.md

 | 0.62.2       | >= 10 | Flow                   | 3.4.\*   |
 | 0.61.5       | >= 10 | Flow                   | 3.3.\*   |

 <sup>1</sup>Only Typescript is going to be supported from v4 onwards.
-The last supported React Native version that uses Flow is v0.63.4.
+The last supported React Native version that uses Flow in this template is v0.63.4.

+> Note: Starting from v5 of this template (React Native v0.68.2), files related to the [New Architecture](https://reactnative.dev/blog/2022/03/30/version-068#opting-in-to-the-new-architecture) have been added to the template, although it is kept off by default.

 ## Configuration